itsxavs/Algorath/README.md

 # Algorath

-- There are a file .sql which is a bd script in server folder
+- There is a file .sql which is a bd script in server folder
 - Run server: npm run dev
 - Run client: npm start